kubernetes-retired/service-catalog/docs/walkthrough.md

 kubectl --context=service-catalog delete -n test-ns instances ups-instance
 ```

-### Delete the Broker
+## Step 11 - Delete the Broker

-When an administrator wants to remove a broker server and the services it offers
+Next, we should remove the broker server, and the services it offers, from the catalog.
+We can do
-from the catalog, they can simply delete the broker:
+so by simply deleting the broker:

 ```console
 kubectl --context=service-catalog delete brokers ups-broker
 ```

 We should then see that all the `ServiceClass` resources that came from that
-broker have been deleted:
+broker have also been deleted:

 ```console
 kubectl --context=service-catalog get serviceclasses No resources found
 ```

-## Step 11 - Final Cleanup
+## Step 12 - Final Cleanup

 Delete the `test-ns` namespace: